 - “RAF as German and Family History: Von Trotta’s Marianne and Juliane and Petzold’s The State I Am in.”
 The Place of Politics in German Film.
 Ed.
-Martin Blumenthal-Barby (Bielefeld: Aisthesis, 2014). (in press).
+Martin Blumenthal-Barby (Bielefeld: Aisthesis, 2014).
 166-184.

 - “‘Aus den Orten eine Geschichte Gewinnen’: Christian Petzold’s Etwas Besseres als den Tod,” German Studies Review 36.3 (October 2013): 617-25.